oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 In this workshop, the first thing you'll create is a user.

-### Write Terraform for the User
+### Write Terraform for a User

 Resources in Terraform code describe infrastructure, in this case Okta objects, that Terraform will manage.
-The first resource will describe a user, and applying the Terraform will create that user in the Okta Developer Account whose app integration credentials were passed to the provider configuration.
+The first resource you create will describe a user, and applying the Terraform will create that user in the Okta Developer Account whose app integration credentials were passed to the provider configuration.

 In the [Okta Provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) on the Terraform Registry, the `okta_user` resource documentation shows that only the `first_name`, `last_name`, `login`, and `email` fields are mandatory.